pgerber/sandboxed-tor-browser/README.md

 Places where the sandbox could be better:

- * More about the host system is exposed than neccecary, both due to taking a shotgun approach for dynamic libraries, and because firefox crashes without `/proc`.
+ * More about the host system is exposed than neccecary, primarily because Firefox crashes without proc, and because the dynamic linker cache code is amd64 only (so the i386 situation is suboptimal).

 Upstream Bugs: